RavenGrappling/RavenGrappling.github.io/faq.md

     </h2>
     <div id="collapseThree" class="accordion-collapse collapse" aria-labelledby="headingSix" data-bs-parent="#accordionExample">
       <div class="accordion-body">
         No. As much as we value competition, we understand that most of our students are doing BJJ as a fun and enjoyable activity.
-However, if a student is interested in testing thier skills through competition, we will help them prepapre.
+However, if a student is interested in testing their skills through competition, we will help them prepare.
       </div>
     </div>
   </div>